 Using a Co-Signer

-If you’re going to get an unsecured loan, but you have bad credit, it’s likely that you’ll need a co-signer.
-This person applies for the loan with you, promising to repay the loan if you fail do to so.
+If you’re going to get approved for an unsecured loan, but you have bad credit, it’ll probably only happen with the help of a co-signer.
+That person applies for the loan with you, promising to repay the loan if you fail do to so.
 Your co-signer needs to have good credit and sufficient income to pay off the loan.

 While it may sound appealing to use a co-signer, keep in mind that your co-signer is taking a big risk.
 They won’t be able to borrow as much for themselves after they co-sign for you (because they are 100% responsible for your loan, even if you’re the one who’s planning to repay it).
 If they want to buy a home, it may be impossible until your loan is paid off.
 Your co-signer is on the hook if anything happens and you’re unable to repay your loan.
 If you’re unemployed or injured (or worse), lenders will go after the co-signer for any remaining loan balance.
 If a co-signer can’t afford to pay off your loan, his credit will suffer.